NoroffFEU/development-platforms/AWS-case-study.md

 ###### Downtime
 <br>
-When the cloud provider has internet outage or weak connectivity, services will get interrupted.
+When the cloud provider has an internet outage or weak connectivity, services will get interrupted.
 It is rare for a cloud provider to experience an outage, but it does happen.

 ###### Security